Gottox/node-urlify/README.md

 This node library simplifies converting utf8 strings to ASCII strings which can be used as readable URL-segments

+Warning: __alpha__ This means: This tools is already usable, but there may be incomplete tests and more important: The API may change in future releases.

 ## Installation

 ```